Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 - [Enhanced message trace reports](message-trace-modern-eac.md) in Exchange Online
 - [Message headers](https://support.microsoft.com/en-us/office/view-internet-message-headers-in-outlook-cd039382-dc6e-4264-ac74-c048563d212c) from Outlook

-To locate a specific instance of a message in Exchange online, use the following message headers that enable you trace the Network Message ID value:
+To trace the **Network Message ID** value and use it to trace specific messages in Exchange Online, use the following message headers:

 - `X-MS-Exchange-Organization-Network-Message-Id`, or

 - `X-MS-Exchange-CrossTenant-Network-Message-Id`

+The above message headers will enable you trace the **Network Message ID** value.
+You can use this value to further retrieve specific messages, for example, messages with the traced **Network Message ID** value which were sent by a specific sender, addressed to a specific recipient, or sent during a specified time period.

-You can also use the following command to trace the Network Message ID value:
+You can also use the following command to trace the **Network Message ID** value:

 `Get-MessageTrace -MessageTraceId 2bbad36aa4674c7ba82f4b307fff549f -SenderAddress john@contoso.com -StartDate 06/13/2022 -EndDate 06/15/2022 | Get-MessageTraceDetail`